E3SM-Project/gdess/README.md

 #### Dependencies

-- `ccgcrv`: The curve fitting code in the ccgcrv directory has been mildly modified -- modified for improved code integration, i.e. the computational logic has not been changed -- from the code made available by the NOAA Global Monitoring Laboratory.
+- `ccgcrv`: The curve fitting code in the ccgcrv directory has been mildly modified &mdash; modified for improved code integration, i.e. the computational logic has not been changed &mdash; from the code made freely available by the NOAA Global Monitoring Laboratory.
 From their website, one can access the [source code](https://www.esrl.noaa.gov/gmd/aftp/user/thoning/ccgcrv/) and read a [description of its usage](https://www.esrl.noaa.gov/gmd/ccgg/mbl/crvfit/crvfit.html).
-Additional details regarding the curve fitting approach are found in the following publications:
+Additional details regarding the curve fitting approach can be found in the following publications:
   - Thoning, K.W., P.P.
 Tans, and W.D.
 Komhyr, 1989, Atmospheric carbon dioxide at Mauna Loa Observatory, 2.
 Analysis of the NOAA/GMCC data, 1974 1985., J. Geophys.
 Res. ,94, 8549 8565. https://doi.org/10.1029/JD094iD06p08549
   - Sweeney, C., Karion, A., Wolter, S., Newberger, T., Guenther, D., Higgs, J.A., Andrews, A.E., Lang, P.M., Neff, D., Dlugokencky, E., Miller, J.B., Montzka, S.A., Miller, B.R., Masarie, K.A., Biraud, S.C., Novelli, P.C., Crotwell, M., Crotwell, A.M., Thoning, K., Tans, P.P., 2015.
 Seasonal climatology of CO 2 across North America from aircraft measurements in the NOAA/ESRL Global Greenhouse Gas Reference Network.
 J. Geophys.
 Res.
 Atmos.
 120, 5155–5190. https://doi.org/10.1002/2014JD022591